Report alleges protest response behind detainee transfer to Farmville - Farmville

 Report alleges protest response behind detainee transfer to Farmville

-A recent story by The Washington Post added more information about why federal authorities ignored local concerns and moved ahead with a June transfer of U.S. Immigration and Customs Enforcement (ICE) detainees from COVID-19 hotspots in Arizona and Florida resulting in a widespread outbreak at the Farmville facility, infecting more than 300 detainees and staff members.
+A recent story by The Washington Post added more information about why federal authorities ignored local concerns and moved ahead with a June transfer of U.S. Immigration and Customs Enforcement (ICE) detainees from COVID-19 hot spots in Arizona and Florida resulting in a widespread outbreak at the Farmville facility, infecting more than 300 detainees and staff members.

-In addition to moving detainees to the Immigration Centers of America (ICA) Farmville detention center, the report alleges the plane also carried a special response team headed to Washington to help quell protests.
+Immigration Centers of America (ICA) Farmville detention center, the report alleges the plane also carried a special response team headed to Washington to help quell protests.

 Farmville Mayor David Whitus said the decision to bring in new detainees endangered the community.